blertkadolli-a11y/competitor-pulse/AUTH_IMPLEMENTATION.md

 ## Overview

-This document describes the authentication setup using Supabase for CompetitorPulse.
+This document describes the authentication setup using Supabase for SpectraTrack.
 The implementation includes email/password authentication, route protection, and a profiles table linked to Supabase auth users.

 ## 1. Supabase Schema